christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-Alexander's successor to Bactria, Diodotus I Soter, then became the successor to Bindusara and ruled India with the regional identity of Ashoka the Great (See: "Diodotus I was Ashoka" by Ranajit Pal [^33]).
+Alexander's successor to Bactria, Diodotus I Soter, then became the successor to Bindusara and ruled India with the regional identity of Ashoka (probably from A‑Saka, “of the Saka”) the Great (See: "Diodotus I was Ashoka" by Ranajit Pal [^33]).

 Mithridates I Ctistes (also known as Mithridates III of Cius) was a son